Ayodhya: How is a review petition heard and is it final

 A review petition is to be circulated without oral arguments before the same Bench.
 If a judge on the original Bench has retired, then a new judge shall be appointed for the purpose.

 Most of the review petitions are heard in-chamber.
 The Bench is entitled to reject the review petition, without offering any reason.
-Normally, it is a one line order in which the Bench says that it finds no merit in the review petition.
+Normally, it is a one-line order in which the Bench says that it finds no merit in the review petition.

 Govt duty-bound to set up trust within 3 months to construct Ram temple in Ayodhya

-However if the Bench feels that the order needs to be reviewed, then it may take up the matter before in the open court and hear the aggrieved parties.
+However, if the Bench feels that the order needs to be reviewed, then it may take up the matter before in the open court and hear the aggrieved parties.

 If the Bench has rejected a review petition, then the aggrieved parties may approach the Bench once again in the form of a curative petition.